Sriram1403/compliment-generator-API/README.md

 Access the API using your preferred tool (e.g., Rest, Postman) or a browser.

-Use the provided endpoints to generate personalized compliments based on different themes and languages.
+Use the provided endpoints to generate personalized compliments based on different themes.

 ## Endpoints

 Generate a Compliment

-Generates a personalized compliment with the specified theme and language.
+Generates a personalized compliment with the specified theme.

 URL: /compliment

 Method: GET

 Query Parameters:
       theme (optional): Choose from empowerment, creativity, positivity.
 Default: positivity. name (optional): User's name.
 Default: Friend.